-- Since the engine and exhaust system can become very hot, park in a place where pedestrians or children are not likely to touch them and be burned. - Do not park on a slope or on soft ground, otherwise the vehicle may overturn, increasing the risk of a fuel leak and fire. - Do not park near grass or other flammable materials which might catch fire.
+Since the engine and exhaust system can become very hot, park in a place where pedestririsk of a fuel leak and fire.

+Do not park near grass or other flammable materials which might catch fire.

 Periodic inspection, adjustment, and lubrication will keep your vehicle in the safest and most efficient condition possible.
 Safety is an obligation of the vehicle owner/operator.
 The most important points of vehicle inspection, adjustment, and lubrication are explained on the following pages.